kancharlaNarmadha/1B/README.md

-# EX 3B String Buffer in java
+# EX 3C StringBuilder and toString method in java
 ## DATE:
 ## AIM:
-To write a java program to use delete() method of the StringBuffer class deletes the String from the specified beginIndex to endIndex.
+To write a java program use replace() method replaces the given String from the specified beginIndex and endIndex and use stringbuilder.